purpleidea/mgmt/DOCUMENTATION.md

 The noop resource does absolutely nothing.
 It does have some utility in testing `mgmt` and also as a placeholder in the resource graph.

+###Nspawn

+The nspawn resource is used to manage systemd-machined style containers.

 ###Pkg